Comprehensive approach includes educating docs

 In an effort to reduce asthma attacks among its members, Blue Cross of California State Sponsored Business went beyond the standard asthma management programs and created a unique private-public partnership to deal with air quality issues that precipitate asthma attacks.

-The health plan received the 2006 National Environmental Leadership Award in Asthma Management from the U.S. Environmental Protection Agency for its asthma intervention program.
+The health plan received the 2006 National Environmental Leadership Award in Asthma Management from the U.S. Environmental Protection Agency for its comprehensive asthma intervention program.

-The health plan compiled information on hospitalizations, emergency department visits, and physician's office visits related to asthma among its members residing in Fresno County.
-It shared the information with the local air quality board, Fresno Public Health Department, and researchers at California State University, Fresno, to see if there was a correlation between asthma attacks and air quality issues in the community, according to Dawn Wood, MD, vice president, medical director of the health plan, an operating subsidiary of WellPoint Inc. with headquarters in Thousand Oaks, CA.
+The health plan compiled information on hospitalizations, emergency department visits, and physician's office visits related to asthma among its members residing in Fresno County and shared the information with the local air quality board, Fresno Public Health Department, and researchers at California State University, Fresno, to see if there was a correlation between asthma attacks and air quality issues in the community, according to Dawn Wood, MD, vice president, medical director of the health plan, an operating subsidiary of WellPoint Inc. with headquarters in Thousand Oaks, CA.

 The data showed that asthma attacks increased during the time that landfill fires were burning out of control in Fresno County.